-In recognition of the current pressure on the NHS and maternity services in response to COVID-19, we will be pausing the majority of reporting requirements relating to the maternity incentive scheme 10 safety actions until Monday 31 August 2020.
-This will be kept under review.
-Trusts are asked to continue to apply the principles of the 10 safety actions, given that the aim of the maternity incentive scheme is to support the delivery of safer maternity care.
+In recognition of the current pressure on the NHS and maternity services in response to Covid-19, we paused the majority of reporting requirements relating to the maternity incentive scheme (MIS) 10 safety actions until Monday 31 August 2020.
+Trusts are asked to continue to apply the principles of the 10 safety actions, given that the aim of the MIS is to support the delivery of safer maternity care.

-From 1 April 2020, it is no longer necessary for trusts to report Early Notification (EN) cases to NHS Resolution.
-This decision will be reviewed in September 2020.
+Since 1 April 2020, it has no longer been necessary for trusts to report Early Notification (EN) cases to NHS Resolution.
 However, it is still important to report all cases that meet the EN criteria to HSIB during this time.
 HSIB will triage all cases and prioritise those where there is evidence of harm (brain injury) to the baby and will share these cases directly with NHS Resolution.

-Additionally, from the 1st of April 2020, the Each Baby Counts programme team will not be actively following up any reporting or reviewing of 2018 cases.
+From 1 of April 2020, the Each Baby Counts programme team has not been actively following up any reporting or reviewing of 2018 cases.
 Any babies who fit the EBC criteria in England should be reported via HSIB.
-This will be reviewed in August 2020.

 - Notify all deaths;

 - Complete the surveillance information for Covid-19 related perinatal deaths;

 - Continue to complete the perinatal surveillance information for all other deaths, whilst there is capacity to do so;

 - Complete the reviews using the Perinatal Mortality Review Tool, whilst there is capacity to do so.